rosen-bridge/utils/packages/service-manager/README.md

 ServiceManager works not only by performing actions, but also by changes in service statuses.
 When a service undergoes a status change, the `ServiceManager` becomes aware of it through the `callbackHandler` function.
 In such cases, depending on the next status, the following actions should take place:

 - If the next status is "started" or "running," the dependants of the service need to be examined.
-If they have a pending "start" operation in the `pendingActions` map and all their dependencies are ready, the operation is executed along with resolving or rejecting the current operation.
+If they have a pending "start" operation in the `pendingActions` map and all their dependencies are ready, the operation is executed along with resolving or rejecting the pending action.

 - If the next status is "dormant," all dependants of the service must be stopped.
 Additionally, all dependencies of the service should be checked, and if there are pending "stop" operations in the `pendingActions` map and their requirements are satisfied, `stopService` is invoked.
 It is important to note that the responsibility of managing a service that is already stopped and should not be stopped again lies with the `AbstractService` itself.